Unless you want turkey leftovers for weeks, you might be better off cooking just a part of a turkey.

-Undaunted (due either to the unchecked optimism that accompanies that time in life, or to beer addled judgement, and probably a little of both), Eddie went about cooking the turkey anyway.
+Undaunted (due either to the unchecked optimism that accompanies that time in life, or to beer addled judgment, and probably a little of both), Eddie went about cooking the turkey anyway.
 Heck, what's a little frozen meat that a hot oven can't overcome?

 Success! thought my brother, hungry by now for the bird that had been roasting for several hours and filling the house with that wonderful aroma of Thanksgiving.
 A few friends had gathered as well, waiting for the feast to come.

-Or maybe it was a half inch.
+Or maybe it was a half-inch.